mui/material-ui/docs/src/app/components/pages/get-started/usage.md

 ## Usage

 Beginning with v0.15.0, Material-UI components require a theme to be provided.
 The quickest way to get up and running is by using the `MuiThemeProvider` to inject the theme into your application context.
-Following that, you can to use any of the components as demonstrated in our documentation.
+Following that, you can use any of the components as demonstrated in our documentation.

 Here is a quick example to get you started: